Women's sports: Recent work

 In America, recent work attributed this perceived lack of representation in women's sport to three particular factors that govern sports newswork: the "male-dominated sports newsroom", "ingrained assumptions about readership", and the "systematic, repetitive nature of sports news".

-In 1989, a study was conducted that recorded and compared the amount of media coverage of men and women's sports on popular sports commentary shows.
+In 1989, a study was conducted that recorded and compared the amount of media coverage of women's and men's sports on popular sports commentary shows.
 Michael Messner and his team in 2010 analyzed three different two-week periods by recording the amount of time that the stories were on air and the content of the stories.
 After recording sports news and highlights, they wrote a quantitative description of what they saw and a qualitative description of the amount of time that story received.

 During that first year that the research was conducted in 1989, it was recorded that 5% of the sports segments were based on women's sports, compared to the 92% that were based on men's sports and the 3% that was a combination of both.
 In the late 1900s Women's Sports started to gain popularity in the media because of their talent in the Olympics.
 In 1999, women's sports coverage reached an all-time high when it was recorded at 8.7%.
 It maintained its higher percentages until it reached an all-time low in 2009, decreasing to 1.6%.
 The researchers also measured the amount of time that women's sports were reported in the news ticker, the strip that displays information at the bottom of most news broadcasts.
 When recorded in 2009, 5% of ticker coverage was based on women's sports, compared to the 95% that was based on men's sports.
 These percentages were recorded in order to compare the amount of media coverage for each gender.